Hart-Celler Act: Enactment

 On October 3, 1965, President Lyndon B. Johnson officially signed the Immigration and Nationality Act.
 Because his administration believed that this was historic legislation, he signed the act at Liberty Island, New York.
 Upon signing the bill into law, Johnson said, "this [old] system violates the basic principle of American democracy, the principle that values and rewards each man on the basis of his merit as a man.
 It has been un-American in the highest sense, because it has been untrue to the faith that brought thousands to these shores even before we were a country."

 Provisions

-The Immigration and Nationality Act of 1965 amended the Immigration and Nationality Act of 1952 (known as the McCarran–Walter Act).
+The act amended the Immigration and Nationality Act of 1952 (known as the McCarran–Walter Act).
 It upheld some provisions of the Immigration Act of 1924, while at the same time creating new and more inclusive immigration regulations.
 It maintained per-country limits, which had been a feature of U.S. immigration policy since the 1920s, and it developed preference categories.

 One of the main components of the act was aimed to abolish the national-origins quota.
 This meant that it eliminated national origin, race, and ancestry as a basis for immigration, making discriminating against obtaining visas illegal.

 It created a seven-category preference system.
 In this system, it explains how visas should be given out in order of most importance.
 This system prioritized individuals who were relatives of U.S. citizens, legal permanent resident, professionals, and/or other individuals with specialized skills.